Planck 2013 results. XXII. Constraints on inflation: Lightning review of inflation

 referred to as the consistency relation.
 This consistency relation is also useful to help understand how $r$ is connected to the evolution of the inflaton:

 The above relation, called the Lyth bound \citep{Lyth:1996im}, implies that an inflaton variation of the order of the Planck mass is needed to produce $r \gtrsim 0.01$.
-Such a threshold is useful to classify large and small field inflationary models with respect to the Lyth bound.
+Such a threshold is useful to classify large- and small-field inflationary models with respect to the Lyth bound.